EManifold/thermostat-challenge/README.md

 - Sinatra
 - Jasmine
 - JQuery
+- WeatherMap API

 ## Project Status
 Project is unfinished as app.rb and a server need to be functioning in order to allow the temperature to stay the same on a page refresh.
 Styling needs to be developed.
 Weather could be worked on to include different weather forecasts instead of just temperature.
 Also different locations.